Punktum-dk/epp-service-specification/README.md

 ### Contact Creation

 This command does not support the feature of providing a predefined contact-id.
-The contact-id has to be specified as `auto` and the contact-id is assigned by DK Hostmaster.
+The contact-id has to be specified as `auto` and the contact-id is assigned by Punktum dk.
 See also information on the [create contact](#create-contact) command.

-Due to a limitation in the AAA system implemented by DK Hostmaster, it is currently not possible to see contact objects using [info contact](#info-contact), if these are not registrants.
+Due to a limitation in the AAA system implemented by Punktum dk, it is currently not possible to see contact objects using [info contact](#info-contact), if these are not registrants.
 This is regarded as a temporarily limitation, which will be addressed at some point in the future.
 The recommendation is to use [check contact](#check-contact).

 REF: [issue #34](https://github.com/DK-Hostmaster/epp-service-specification/issues/34)